What is gorder?

 • hydrogens are selected using the query @membrane and element name hydrogen.

-The results of the analysis will be saved in the order.yaml file.
+The results of the analysis will be saved in the order.yaml file as (see Theory).

 Running the analysis